tdwg/website/content/pages/conferences/2022/session-list/index.md

 Data mobilization, the act of making data openly accessible and interoperable, is one of the key factors in improving the reusability of data and ensuring we have a more complete assessment of global biodiversity.
 Data mobilization requires using data standards and community best practices which can be hard to understand for data providers and difficult to know which ones to apply to their data.
 Further, certain technical skills such as scripts in Python, R, or OpenRefine can improve the reproducibility of the data mobilization process and can lead to more automated processes for repeated sharing and updating of data into the global commons.
 In this session we will present and invite presentations on recent methods for improving, promoting, and assisting in data mobilization.
 The session will highlight strategies that have been most successful as well as challenges for data providers.

-## LT07 How to exchange management data on wildlife and invasive alien species

-**Session Type:** Lightning Talks (unsolicited presentations considered)

-**Session Organizers:** Lien Reyserhove, Research Institute for Nature and Forest (INBO), Brussels, Belgium, [lien.reyserhove@inbo.be](mailto:lien.reyserhove@inbo.be); and Quentin Groom, Botanical Garden Meise, Meise, Belgium, [quentin.groom@plantentuinmeise.be](mailto:quentin.groom@plantentuinmeise.be)

-Despite recent improvements, the Darwin Core (DwC) standard is still not able to capture the full complexity of the management of alien species and other wildlife.
-The diversity in management objectives and methods for different taxonomic groups make the standardization a challenge.
-Applied invasion science has established frameworks for the management of invasive species.
-Likewise, animal health regulations have driven the development of standards to exchange data on wildlife management of some species.
-The need for a data exchange format that can capture management efforts on all IAS is real.
-Such a data exchange format is needed to quantitatively compare, amongst others, management techniques, efforts and policies at various spatial scales.
-All this is particularly relevant in the context of the IAS regulation (EU1143/2014), which imposes mandatory reporting on Member States.
-Is DwC the right standard for the data produced by all kinds of IAS management techniques?
-Should a community driven data exchange format that still allows a lossy transformation to DwC be developed?
-This session will discuss existing initiatives, provide relevant use cases from a community of researchers and IAS managers, and aims to steer future work around this topic.

 ## SYM08 Event-based management of Natural Science collections data driven by challenging research use-cases